-ZIMSEC O Level Integrated Science Notes: Plant transport and the structure of plants
+ZIMSEC O Level Combined Science Notes: Plant transport and the structure of plants

 - Plants have two main organ systems: a shoot system and a root system

 - Is usually found beneath the ground.

 - Absorbs water and nutrients from the soil.

 - Acts as a conduit (pipe) for water and nutrients.